TritonDataCenter/rfd/rfd/0157/README.md

 ("NTOs").
 NTOs are intended to document anything that an operator of Triton or Manta would want to know about a particular deployment, including:

-- non-standard operating conditions, including:
 - instances where the "config-agent" service has been disabled in order to modify the default configuration
 - instances where the "registrar" service has been disabled to remove it from service
 - Manatee shards that have been frozen for some reason or another to prevent automatic failover (e.g., due to a bug)
 - Manta storage nodes where "minnow" has been disabled to remove the node from service for writes
 - kernel tunables that have been applied to some servers
-- hot-patches (which are important to know about when upgrading or scaling out components)
+- hot-patches, which are important to know about when upgrading or scaling out components
 - deployment flag days that have not yet been dealt with (e.g., situations where a particular version of service A must be deployed before a particular version of service B may be deployed)

+More specifically, an NTO should describe a condition:

+- that is different from a stock deployment.
+(Documentation for stock conditions should generally belong in regular Manta documentation.)
+- that is temporary.
+(A condition may last for weeks, months or years, but if it's going to last indefinitely, then it probably ought to be part of the product documentation.
+It's also not likely worth creating an NTO for a condition that's expected to last less than a week.)
+- that is likely to affect an operator in some way, especially an operator who might be performing maintenance or responding to an incident.

 The intent is that NTOs would be reviewed: